The tree of happiness flowers and fruits most abundantly for the creative man

 Never take to the air unless you have a place to land.

-Words are Spirit – for they live for all eternity, even though the tongue that uttered them, and the hands that wrote them, and the mind that thought them have long since perished.
+Words are Spirit – for they live for all eternity, even though the tongue that uttered them, and the hands that wrote them, and the mind that thought them has long since perished.

 The pursuit of happiness is preceded by the pursuit for food, water and shelter.